MatthewSchwartz6/iOSProjects/README.md

 # iOSProjects
-A collection of iOS apps used to learn to develop for the platform.
+A collection of iOS apps made in order to learn development for the platform.